DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-03-course-not-running.md

 - Running - the course is published and applicants can see it on search
 - Not running – the course is not published, it cannot be found on search
-- New - not yet running – the course is not published yet because it hasn’t been set to publish on UCAS
+- New - not yet running – the course is not published yet because it has not been set to publish on UCAS

 ## Resolving course status from training location statuses